-- Throwing up after your rhinoplasty surgery is a common side effect of anaesthesia.
+- Throwing up after surgery is a common side effect of anesthesia.

-- It can also be caused by taking medication on an empty stomach, eating food that your healing body may not digest as easily as before as well as dehydration.
+- It can also be a result of taking medication on an empty stomach, eating food that your healing body may not be able to digest as easily as before, and also dehydration.